HeyChriss/HeyChriss/README.md

 ## 🛠️ Projects

+- **DrippedUp**: Full-stack web application designed to revolutionize how users choose their outfits using SNNs.
+- **Multy Agent Researcher**: Designed to assist with research tasks using LangChain and various specialized tools with different agents and an orchestrator.
+- **Accent Detector**: Built with Streamlit and transformers that can analyze speech accents from audio files or video URLs.
+- **SumAI**: SumAI is a Google Chrome extension that transforms any website into an interactive knowledge source..
 - **AI Assistant**: Developed an AI assistant leveraging React, OpenAI, RAG, and Hugging Face for answering targeted questions.
 - **University Chatbot System**: Created a sophisticated chatbot system to streamline communication processes at Brigham Young University-Idaho.
 - **Educational App**: Led a team to develop an "Order of Operations" app using Python, Kotlin, and Android Studio.